PostHog/posthog.com/contents/docs/contribute/contribute-to-website.md

 ## Committing changes

 It's best to create commits that are focused on one specific area.
 For example, create one commit for textual changes and another for functional ones.
 Another example is creating a commit for changes to a section of the handbook and a different commit for updates to the documenatation.
-This helps keep things neat and makes it easier to roll-back changes if needed.
+This helps the Pull Request review process and also means specific commits can be [cherry picked](https://git-scm.com/docs/git-cherry-pick).

 <HiddenSection headingType='h3' title='Via the terminal'>